CookEditors/NOS/_posts/2016-08-29-devious-devices.md

 In &quot;A Study in Scarlet&quot; there is a torrential downpour.
 This is in order to soften the clay of the garden path sufficiently to take footmarks; but it is a little overdone, for the torrents pour down all night, and would have obliterated any footprints save those made by a fictive criminal for the benefit of a fictive detective.

-This same rain is treated a little better by Miss Mary E. Wilkins in her story &quot;The Long Arm,11 for she relates &quot;There had been heavy rain in the morning of the 17th, and the soil is a sticky clay.
+This same rain is treated a little better by Miss Mary E. Wilkins in her story &quot;The Long Arm,&quot; for she relates &quot;There had been heavy rain in the morning of the 17th, and the soil is a sticky clay.
 I examined it at daybreak on the morning of the 18th and, as it had not rained during the night the footprints were as fresh as if they had just been made.&quot;

 This is the same accurately scheduled, time-lock rain, but it is a little more logical than the cloudburst variety.